 VectoTech Rapid 2TB External SSD

-The VectoTech Rapid SSD is pretty expensive, but you’ll get extremely fast read/write speeds, making your games run extremely fast.
+The VectoTech Rapid SSD is pretty expensive, but you’ll get extremely fast read/write speeds, making your games run really fast too.
 With this 2TB external SSD, you’ll have a read speed of up to 540 MB/s and transfer speeds that are 3-4x faster than conventional spinning hard drives.
 Also, there’s a 1TB option if you’re looking for a less expensive but still efficient SSD and a 4TB option if money is no issue and you want to maximize your storage space.

 There aren’t any moving parts inside, so it’s more resistant to falling, shock, and vibration.
 It’s made out of highly durable aluminum as well, adding to its resistance to minor damage.
 Although this SSD might not look the sleekest when compared to other brands, its specs speak for themselves.
 The VectoTech Rapid SSD is currently compatible with the PS4 and will most likely be compatible with the PS5 as well – just not with PS5 games, as mentioned earlier.

 This is a hard disk drive, so it’s going to be significantly less expensive, but also slower.
 It matches the VectoTech with 2TB of storage space, but they are not equal in speed.
 However, this particular HDD boasts 7200 RPM, meaning it’s a bit faster than traditional hard disk drives.